-These policies are a guide to professional conduct in accord to the school's vision and mission
+BBS has a number of comprehensive internal policies which are a guide to professional conduct in accord to the school's vision and mission

-- Crisis Management Plan (for internal use)
+- 1. Crisis Management Plan (for internal use)

-- Communication Policy (for internal use)
+- 2. Communication Policy (for internal use)

-- Collaboration Policy (for internal use)
+- 3. Collaboration Policy (for internal use)

-Other policies:

-These policies are a guide to the schools alignment to the vision and mission
+Other policies: These policies are a guide to the school's alignment to the vision and mission.